 Staying Covid-19 Secure

-In line with Government announcements, we continue to actively plan re-opening as many of our churches as possible from early July.
-All of our 356 churches are unique and this means that we will be opening them on a site by site basis, and only when we can provide assurance that we are able to do so safely.
+Our churches are open and we are enjoying seeing visitors taking in the beauty, history and atmosphere of our wonderful buildings once again.
+All of our 356 churches are unique and this means that we are opening them on a site by site basis, and only when we can provide assurance that we are able to do so safely.

 Finding Out if a Church is Open

-From Monday 6 July, information about which churches are open will be available on the Find a Church pages of our website.
-You should check these if you are planning a visit, and bear in mind that we may need to close a church at short notice if the national or local situation changes.
+We rely on the generosity of volunteers to open many of our churches.
+Not every church is open all the time, so please check the Find a Church pages of our website for the latest information.
+Please check ahead if you are planning a visit, and bear in mind that we may need to close a church at short notice if the national or local situation changes.

 Visiting Churches Safely